Law clerk: Federal clerkships

 As a result of the extreme competition—both by the judges to get the best candidates and by candidates to get the best clerkships—the pace of the hiring is extremely quick.
 It is not unknown for federal judges to offer a candidate a clerkship on the spot at the conclusion of a first interview.

 Judicial law fellows, pro bono attorneys (or clerks or counsel) and volunteer clerks, perform substantially the same tasks as normal judicial law clerks do, but for no pay, reduced pay or a stipend.

 The Administrative Law Judges of some federal agencies - such as the U.S. International Trade Commission, the Federal Trade Commission, the United States Patent and Trademark Office, the Federal Communications Commission, the Social Security Administration, the Department of Justice, the Securities and Exchange Commission, the Veterans Administration, the Department of Transportation, the Environmental Protection Agency, the U.S. Department of Health and Human Services and the U.S. Department of Housing and Urban Development - may hire Attorney Advisors that perform judicial law clerk duties for them, such as researching the most current case law, writing and editing opinions and orders and assisting the Administrative Law Judges with trial-like adjudications, hearings and other similar procedures.

 Some scholars and practitioners have questioned the lack of a federal congressional clerkship program.
 One study found that few top law school graduates have or will take seriously the process of being a legislative aide to gain practical skills after graduation.
 Instead, recent law school graduates opt for judicial clerkships leaving few in the legal field with practical legislative experience.

+The U.S. Judicial Conference Committee on Codes of Conduct issued the ethical guidance, on September 12, 2024, that law clerks should be restricted by federal judges from seeking employment with political organizations while employed by the court system, "to avoid the risk of compromising the judiciary's independence".

 State clerkships

 Judicial clerkships in state appellate courts are similar to those in federal appellate courts, but are primarily focused on state law rather than on federal law issues.
+State supreme courts began using law clerks as early as the 1930s.
 Some state courts also use the title "staff attorney" for career clerks and clerks that support all judges.
 For law students who wish to practice in a specific state or geographic region after clerking, state appellate-level or trial court clerkships can often be more valuable than federal clerkships in terms of getting to know the judges, lawyers, and firms in that area, as well as in terms of seeing trial lawyers at work.